BrandonWilsonProjects/Math-Animations/README.md

 That’s it — ready to drop straight into PowerPoint, Google Slides, Nearpod, Canvas, etc.

-New videos are added every week and always appear here immediately — no installation required!
+New videos are added here often and always appear here immediately — no installation required!

-→ Direct link to all videos: https://github.com/YOUR_USERNAME/YOUR_REPO_NAME/tree/main/videos (Bookmark this link if you use them often!)